Wings over America: Release and reception

 Wings over America was issued six months after the end of the band's US tour.
 It was another commercial success for Wings, reaching number 1 in the US in early 1977 (the last in a five-album stretch of consecutive chart-topping albums for the band) and number 8 in the UK.
 For the five Beatles songs included, McCartney reversed the songwriting credit to McCartney–Lennon.
-Years later John Lennon's widow Yoko Ono complained about the same songwriting credit on McCartney's Back in the U.S. album but neither Lennon or Ono publicly voiced any disapproval about the change made in 1976.
+Years later John Lennon's widow, Yoko Ono, complained about the same songwriting credit on McCartney's Back in the U.S. album, but neither Lennon nor Ono publicly voiced any disapproval about the change made in 1976.

 Wings over America was the first triple set by a group to reach number 1 in the US, and was a critical success.
 "Maybe I'm Amazed" was released as a single on 4 February 1977, peaking at number 10 on the Billboard Hot 100 in the US, and at number 28 on the UK chart.

 In a retrospective review, AllMusic critic Stephen Thomas Erlewine explained the wild success of the triple album: "The Beatles mystique was still very much attached to record and artist alike – at the time, John Lennon had seemingly burnt out a major chunk of his talent, George Harrison was losing his popular edge and had done a disastrous 1974 American tour, and no one was expecting great things from Ringo Starr – and it seemed like McCartney represented the part of the group's legacy that came closest to living up to fans' expectations.
 Thus the album ended up selling in numbers, rivaling the likes of Frampton Comes Alive! and other mega-hits of the period."